cjdbarlow/Part-One/hypersensitivity.md

 * **Glucagon** *may* be used in β-blocked patients resistant to adrenaline.
     * In adults, 1-5mg IV over 5 minutes, followed by infusion at 5-15microg/min
     * In children, 20-30mcg/kg up to 1mg over 5 minutes
-* Non-pharmacological mangement includes early intubation to protect against airway obstruction due to angioedema.
+* Non-pharmacological management includes early intubation to protect against airway obstruction due to angioedema.
-* Adjunctive adjects include antihistamines and steroids.
+* Adjuncts include antihistamines and steroids.
 They are second line as they do not attenuate cardiovascular collapse, resolve airway obstruction, or have strong evidence behind their use.
 They include:
     * Diphenhydramine 25-50mg IV (Children: 1mg/kg up to 40mg) up to 200mg in 24/24
     * Salbutamol, for bronchodilation
     * Methylprednisolone 1-2mg/kg, ostensibly to protect against **rebound anaphylaxis** (though there is minimal evidence)